susbakun/pngme/README.md

 # 2. Verify the image still displays correctly (open in any image viewer)

-# 3. Decode the message
+# 3. Decode the message (with auto-detection)
+pngme decode photo_encoded.png
+# Output: potential hidden message: This is a secret message

+# 4. Or decode a specific chunk type
 pngme decode photo_encoded.png RuSt
 # Output: This is a secret message

-# 4. View all chunks in the file
+# 5. View all chunks in the file
 pngme print photo_encoded.png

-# 5. Remove the secret chunk
+# 6. Remove the secret chunk
 pngme remove photo_encoded.png RuSt
 ```